mpcarl-ibm/crs-docs/pages/crs/crs-tools.md

 #### Cyberduck

 For basic tasks there are GUI tools for accessing S3 API compatible object storage.
 Cyberduck is a popular, open-source, and easy to use FTP client that is also capable of calculating the correct authorization signatures needed to connect to IBM COS.
-Cyberduck can be downloaded from [cyberduck.io/](https://cyberduck.io/).
+Cyberduck can be downloaded from [cyberduck.io/][2].

 #### Cloudberry

 Cloudberry is a flexible backup utility that allows users to back up some or all of a local filesystem to an S3 API compatible object storage system.
 It can be configured to be run either manually or scheduled based on need, and can backup different directories to different buckets if needed.
-Cloudberry can be downloaded from [cloudberrylab.com](http://www.cloudberrylab.com/). **Note**: When configuring Cloudberry, select 'S3 Compatible' from the list of options, not 'Amazon S3' or 'SoftLayer'.
+Cloudberry can be downloaded from [cloudberrylab.com][3]. **Note**: When configuring Cloudberry, select 'S3 Compatible' from the list of options, not 'Amazon S3' or 'SoftLayer'.

 # Command line tools

 #### AWS CLI
 The official command line interface for AWS is compatible with the IBM COS S3 API.
 Written in Python, it can be installed from the Python Package Index via `pip install awscli`.
-By defauly, access keys are sourced from `~/.aws/credentials`, but can also be set as environment variables.
+By default, access keys are sourced from `~/.aws/credentials`, but can also be set as environment variables.

 These examples have been generated using version 1.10.66 of the CLI.
 To check the version installed, run `aws --version`.